 When you use your Smartcard for digital signatures or in electronic environments, you need to enter a six-digit PIN code.
 You choose this code yourself when you collect your Smartcard.
 It operates in exactly the same way as the PIN code for your bank card and must be entered whenever you use the card to apply a digital signature or log in to services.
 You also need to choose an eight-digit PUK - it's the backup code that allows you to unlock your card in case you enter the incorrect PIN code repeatedly.
 If you locked your card and can’t remember your PUK code to unlock it, you will need to e-mail us at email@example.com to get a new digital signature.

 For all enquiries about the Smartcard please contact us at firstname.lastname@example.org.

 Even if you see the names of our project partners, like ACA or RedAbogacia, or have questions around indemnity where we may need expertise from Lockton or others, we’d still ask you to only contact us.

 This means we can give you the best possible service and ensure you're put through to the best person in another relevant organisation if we cannot provide an answer directly.

-We issue cards to solicitors holding a current practising certificate.
+We issue Smartcards to solicitors holding a current practising certificate.

 Not at the moment.
 The Smartcard is a member benefit for solicitors only.
-However, in the future a similar product may be available to other groups.
+However, in the future a similar product may be available to other groups within the legal profession.